Monitor IPFIX with

 NetFlow was developed by Cisco, which means it is particularly suitable for Cisco devices.
-Technically speaking, the IPFIX standard is an upgrade of NetFlow v9, and is sometimes even referred to as NetFlow v10.
+Technically speaking, the IPFIX protocol is an upgrade of NetFlow v9, and is sometimes even referred to as NetFlow v10.
 The IPFIX standard was designed to be manufacturer-independent.
-It is a universal standard that can be implemented by any network device manufacturer.
+It is a universal protocol that can be implemented by any network device manufacturer.

 What is the difference between IPFIX, jFlow, sFlow, and NetStream?